bemer/containers-on-aws-workshop/05-ContinuousDelivery/README.md

 ## 2. Creating a Source stage

-In the AWS Console Management, type on the search field `Commit` and select **CodeCommit** from the drop down list.
+In the AWS Management Console, type on the search field `Commit` and select **CodeCommit** from the drop down list.

 ![CodeCommit](/05-ContinuousDelivery/images/codecommit.png)